rlancaste/kstars-on-osx-craft/README.md

 ## Instructions for Installing KStars, INDI, Dependencies, and related software on OS X with CRAFT

-This script is built on:
+This script is written by Rob Lancaster (rlancaste), but it is built upon:

-	-the initial work that seanhoughton did to get KStars to run on OS X initially
+	-the initial work that seanhoughton did to get KStars to build and run on OS X initially

 	-the work that rlancaste did to get KStars modified to work decently on OS X